 Au Pied de Cochon

-Au Pied de Cochon, with its Belle Époque decor, Murano glass chandeliers and numerous details dedicated to the pig, charms at first sight.
-On the menu: canaille dishes, seafood, cochonnaille and much more.
-Onion soup au gratin, Burgundy snails, grilled pig’s trotter, duck confit, mussels marinière, roast lobster… A selection of the great classics of French cuisine can be enjoyed à la carte.
+Au Pied de Cochon, with its Belle Époque-inspired decor, Murano glass chandeliers, and numerous pig-themed details, charms from the moment you walk in.
+On the menu: rustic dishes, seafood, pork, and much more.
+Onion soup au gratin, Burgundy snails, grilled pig’s trotters, duck confit, mussels marinières, roasted lobster… A selection of French culinary classics can be enjoyed à la carte.

 Au Pied de Cochon – 6, rue Coquillère, 75001